kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 })
 ```

-This will filter the names to only show chocolate-containing stickers, if chocoholic mode is on.
+This will filter the names to only show chocolate-containing stickers if chocoholic mode is on.

-Finally, make `CandyStickerBroswerViewController` conform to `Chocoholicable` by adding this extension:
+Finally, add the following extension to make `CandyStickerBroswerViewController` conform to `Chocoholicable`:

 ```swift
 extension CandyStickerBrowserViewController: Chocoholicable {